SagiriIkeda/yunaforseyfert/README.md

   idle: 10_000,
   beforeCreate(ctx) {
-    // Get some watcher associated to the user in this command const userWatcher = Yuna.watchers.findInstances(ctx.client, {
+    // Get some watcher associated to the user in this command const userWatcher = Yuna.watchers.find(ctx.client, {
         userId: ctx.author.id,
         command: this, // this refers to the Command });

-    // If not, we do not proceed.
+    // If found, we stop it
-    if (!userWatcher) return;
-    //From there, get the first MessageWatcher of the previous message (the one we want to stop watching). const [watcher] = userWatcher.instances;
-    // stop all instances of that message. watcher?.stopAll("AnotherInstanceCreated");
+    userWatcher?.stop("AnotherInstanceCreated");
   }
 })
 ```